directus/directus/docs/guides/extensions/panels-display-data-vonage.md

 ```

 The endpoint `/vonage/records` comes from the custom extension created in an earlier step.
 When `fetchData()` is called,
-the `activity_data` variable is updated with the result.
+the `activityData` variable is updated with the result.

 If any of the properties are changed, the function will need to update the activity data again.
 Use the following code: